 The 2013 State of the Ocean report included an expression of concern about the poorly recognised harm caused by pollution and called for action to “prevent, reduce and strictly control inputs of substances that are harmful or toxic to marine organisms into the marine environment”, so recognising pollution’s critical role in eroding the resilience of the ocean to the impacts of climate change.

 MarineSafe has been established as a response to this call for action and functions as a stand-alone organisation.

-In the spring of 2016 IPSO held a scientific workshop to specifically examine pollution from domestic sources and the findings are informing the certification scheme and the design of the MarineSafe Zones.
+In the spring of 2016 IPSO held a scientific workshop to specifically examine pollution from domestic sources and the findings are informing the design of the MarineSafe Zones.
 The workshop was held in collaboration with the IUCN and the World Commission on Protected Areas.